deepal/baapan/readme.md

 Are you a guy who uses Node.js REPL to quickly try out some things while coding?

-Do you wish if the Node.js REPL had all the NPM modules preloaded in order to ease your local tests.
-For an example `lodash` to do some object/array magic on your data?
+Do you wish if the Node.js REPL had all the NPM modules preloaded in order to ease your local tests?
+May be `lodash`, to do some object/array magic on your data?

-Do you wish if there's something like [RunKit](https://runkit.com) on top of the good 'ol Node REPL?
+Do you wish if the REPL was something like [RunKit](https://runkit.com)?

 ![](https://github.com/dpjayasekara/baapan/raw/master/docs/screenshot.png)

-**Baapan is a NodeJS REPL extension module which will provide a convenient 'require'-like function to dynamically install and load a module you want?**
+**Baapan is a NodeJS REPL extension module which will provide a convenient 'require'-like function to dynamically install and load a module you want!**

 ### How?